da-luce/ece4760_final_project/webpage/index.md

 The ToF sensor demonstrated excellent precision and repeatability.
 The small discrepancies seen in the distance measurements (e.g., 49 mm vs. 50 mm) were primarily due to limitations in our testing setup, not the sensor itself.
 For reference, we used a meter stick and placed a piece of wood above it to align target distances.
 This method introduced small errors, especially holding the wood at longer distances.
 Despite this, the reported measurements were remarkably close to the actual values, confirming the sensor's accuracy.
 With a more controlled calibration environment (e.g., laser-aligned setup or fixed mounts), we would have observed even greater accuracy.

-The VL53L4CX also supports some more advanced features such as smudge correction and multi-zone detection, which we did not fully utilize in this project (for instance, adding smudge correction did not result in any observable difference in our scans).
-There was also a setting that permitted the user to calibrate the sensor using a fixed, known distance.
-This could have been used during the [`WAITING1`](#states) state.
+The VL53L4CX also supports several advanced features, such as cross-talk correction, smudge correction, and multi-zone detection, which we did not fully utilize in this project.
+For instance, adding smudge correction did not result in any observable difference in our scans.
+There was also a setting that permitted the user to calibrate the sensor using a fixed distance, which also did not result in any observable difference.
+These calibration functions could have been used during the [`WAITING1`](#states) state.

 ### Scans